MarinaMartin/fostercareplaybook/docs/drafts/evacuation_plan_magnets.md

 **Difficulty:**
 Easy

+### The Problem It Solves

+Many families forget to complete their required fire evacuation practice throughout the year, and don't have this information available at license renewal.
+The magnet reminds families to practice, and serves as easy documentation that they did so.

 ### How To Do This

-[Use this template]() to make your own magnets.
+Use this template ([DOCX](/assets/Emergency%20Fridge%20Decoration.docx) or [PDF](/assets/Emergency%20Fridge%20Decoration.pdf)) to make your own magnets.
 If you modify this template, we'd love for you to share yours too!

 ### Outcomes Data